Cozy Peach Kitchen

 1. Cashews: I use raw, unsalted cashews because they provide a blank palette.
 Roasted cashews tend to add an oilier flavor, but they will work in a pinch.

-2. I serve this Caesar dressing with my Vegetarian Caesar Salad.
+2. I serve this dressing with my Vegetarian Caesar Salad.
 It makes enough for 4 decently-sized salads.

 3. The dressing keeps for up to a week.
 It will thicken up during refrigeration.
 Add a splash of water to thin, as needed.